konstructio/kubefirst-docs/docs/kubefirst/aws/github/install.md

 #### GitHub ephemeral authorization during install

-If you don't export a [GITHUB_TOKEN](../../../explore/github-token.md) to your shell, the kubefirst cli can generate an ephemeral token that last 8 hours.
+If you don't export a [GITHUB_TOKEN](../../../explore/github-token.md) to your shell, the kubefirst CLI can generate an ephemeral token that last 8 hours.

 ### Step 2 - Create your platform